alexvanh/basic_off_time_driver/README.md

 # basic_off_time_driver
 Flashlight driver firmware with ramping using off-time to switch modes on attiny13 nanjg drivers.
+#Modes

-The flashlight driver has 6 modes: high, medium, low, moonlight, smooth ramp, ramp selection
+The flashlight driver has 6 main modes: high, medium, low, moonlight, smooth ramp, ramp selection. (plus a hidden strobe mode).

-The driver has optional mode memory, enabled if MODE_MEMORY is defined.
 To change modes the user must turn the flashlight off then on in less than about 500ms (off-time mode switching), such as by quickly pressing the switch halfway.
+The driver has optional mode memory, enabled if MODE_MEMORY is defined when compiled.
+The current mode the driver is in is memorized if in that mode for more than 1 second.
+The light will come on in the same mode the next time the light turns on.

+#Ramping
-The smooth ramp mode fades the light in and out.
-A short press puts the light into ramp selection mode, where the brightness is the level selected in the ramp mode.
+When the user goes in to ramping mode the light will smoothly increase and decrease brightness.
+A short press will select the current brightness and the light will stay at that level in ramp selection mode.

+#Strobe
+To access the strobe the user must very quickly press the switch at least 3 times in a row, with very short on times in between.

+#Off-time mode switching implementation
 Previously off-time mode switching was not possible without hardware modifications (such as adding a capacitor to a spare pin of the attiny).
 The method presented in this firmware can be used on a stock